 This really seemed too easy.
-Was I blessed with an easy beginner's set of cards, or am I totally off?
+Was I blessed with an easy beginner’s set, or am I totally off?

 P: Card Counting is easy.
 It only looks difficult, especially if you only follow the GD rules, which are intimidating.
-How would you see the other Court cards?
+How would you see the other Courts?

 E: I’m not sure, but I will have a go.
 Counting from the Knight of Swords, (Col2) we get:

-E: Because Knight of Swords is reversed as well, I see him as an aspect of the Prince of Cups.
+E: Because Knight of Swords is reversed as well, I see him as an aspect of the Prince.

 P: All the cards are reversed in this sequence.
 I haven’t discussed this subtlety before, but we can look at not only the cards either side of a Significator (or any card), but when card counting we can apply the same rules of Elemental Dignities.
 The sequence you give here is a good example:

-Sequentially, the Prince of Cups is the weakest card, because the cards are fiery, and note that the Knight of Swords starts with Failure, Seven of Pentacles, and of course Air and Earth are incompatible.
+Sequentially, the Prince is weakest, because the cards are fiery, and note that the Knight of Swords starts with Failure, Seven of Pentacles, and of course Air and Earth are incompatible.
 The Queen of Swords, to the contrary, is the strongest as she has fiery cards.
-We can have the interesting situation whereby a card can be weak when we look at the cards either side, but dynamically when we card count, it can be strong - and vice versa also applies, of course.
+We can have the interesting situation whereby a card is weak when we look at the cards either side, but dynamically when we card count, it is strong – and vice versa also applies, of course.